FilipNest/biography/readme.md

 ## Demo site

-An instance is running on biography.filipnest.com but that was just for testing.
+An instance is running on `biography.filipnest.com` but that's just for testing.
+There'll probably be bugs.